 Other than eating delicious food or relaxing on any of the five main beaches in Sayulita, you can experience live music, horseback riding, whale watching, diving, hiking, zip-lining, and more.

-There are so many things to see and do in Sayulita, which is why I am so excited to share this Sayulita Travel Guide with you all.
+There are so many things to see and do in Sayulita, so I am so excited to share this Sayulita Travel Guide with you all.
 Let’s make the most of your stay in Sayulita.

 Unlike some other parts of Mexico, Sayulita is one of the safest travel destinations on Mexico’s Pacific coast.